New! WSSP2009: WWW Workshop on Web Search Result Summarization and Presentation

 framework.

-Currently the summarizer serves approx 3 billion queries per month
+The summarizer served over 3 billion queries per month

-in the US market and has been deployed in various international markets.
+in the US market and was deployed in various international markets.

 From February 2001 to May 2006 I was a